RosameliaCarioni/project_graphsage/README.md

 - Dataset Notebooks: Each of the datasets employed in this study has an associated notebook.
 These notebooks are where the data manipulation, experimentation, and initial analysis occur.

+### Files under `not_used` folder
+These files can be ignored.
+They were used in order to obtain my current code.
+I need to go over them and remove what is not needed.